-- 1.3.9.1 These records provide information about the Council's views regarding issues within its power and area.
+These records provide information about the Council's views regarding issues within its power and area.
 There is a lot of discussion about the Parracombe New Road (Bypass), now part of the A39.
-Whilst there is no specific mention of the public rights of way affected by the scheme, Parracombe Footpath No. 2 and Challacombe Bridleway No. 3, there is some discussion about the private approach road which they follow on the south side of the A39. - 1.3.9.2 16th February 1923.
+Whilst there is no specific mention of the public rights of way affected by the scheme, Parracombe Footpath No. 2 and Challacombe Bridleway No. 3, there is some discussion about the private approach road which they follow on the south side of the A39.

+16th February 1923.
 'Proposed new road at Parracombe.
-The County Surveyor submitted a plan and provisional estimate for the construction of a new road...length 2 miles or a 1⁄2 mile more than the existing road through the village, steepest gradient 1 in 20 as compared with 1 in 5 on old road, as shown on the plan submitted'. - 1.3.9.3 22nd May 1925.
-'Parracombe New Road Lord Fortescue's Land.
+The County Surveyor submitted a plan and provisional estimate for the construction of a new road...length 2 miles - or a 1⁄2 mile more than the existing road through the village, steepest gradient 1 in 20 - as compared with 1 in 5 on old road, as shown on the plan submitted'.

+22nd May 1925.
+'Parracombe New Road - Lord Fortescue's Land.
 Mr Smyth-Richards, Lord Fortescue's Agent, has asked that the approach road to his Lordship's property should be maintained by the County Council.
 The Sub Committee have instructed the Clerk to see Mr Smyth-Richards on the subject'.
-This refers to the used alignment for Parracombe Footpath No. 2 and Challacombe Bridleway No. 3, part of the proposal. - 1.3.9.4 19th July 1929.
+This refers to the used alignment for Parracombe Footpath No. 2 and Challacombe Bridleway No. 3, part of the proposal.

+19th July 1929.
 Report of Northern Division Sub-Committee.
 'Parracombe Deviation.
 Tinnerdy Approach.
 The Clerk reported that the negotiations with the owner were now nearing completion but that considerable difficulty was being experienced with the tenant (Mr Tamblin) who had refused to allow possession to be taken pending a settlement of his claim for compensation.
 Recommended that the tenants compensation be referred to Mr Smale and the County Surveyor, and that the County Surveyor carry out the necessary works out of maintenance funds'.

+1.3.10 Devon County Council Minutes, 1924

+These records provide information about the Council's views regarding issues within its power and area.
+There is some discussion about the Parracombe New Road (Bypass), now part of the A39.
+Whilst there is no specific mention of the public rights of way affected by the scheme, there is discussion of the need for the compulsory purchase of land for the scheme.

+19th June 1924.
+'Report of the Bridges, Main Roads and County Buildings Committee...New Road, Parracombe.
+It has been found impossible to come to terms with some of the owners of land required, and it will therefore be necessary for the Council to make a Compulsory Purchase Order under the Unemployment (Relief Works) Act, 1920.
+A form of Order will be found in the Second Schedule, and the Committee recommend that the Common Seal of the Council be affixed thereto'.
+This Order affected the proposal route within Parracombe parish only.

-1.3.10 Fortescue Estate records, 1924-29
+1.3.11 Fortescue Estate records, 1924-29